 Cockrell Hill is a city in Dallas County, Texas.
 Median Household income of $22,555, slightly lower than the national average.
 48.4% lower education level on the increase.
 Racially diverse so you can look to it if you need to invest in a property that appeals to people from all walks of life.
 Up and coming younger population.
 50/50 split married, unmarried, or with children.

-The typical home value of homes in Cockrell Hill is $182,544.
+The typical home value of homes in Cockrell Hill is $227,769.
 This value is seasonally adjusted and only includes the middle price tier of homes.
-Cockrell Hill home values have gone up 15.5% over the past year and Zillow predicts they will rise 10.8% in the next year.
+Cockrell Hill home values have gone up 19.3% over the past year and they will continue to rise in the next year.

 2. Frisco, Dallas, TX